kostelal0688/sep10-freedom-projec/blog/entry06.md

 ### Problem Decomposition

 ### Time Management
-One skill I learned is time management because I had to follow a timeline to complete my MVP in time.
+One skill I learned is time management, I had to follow a timeline to complete my MVP in time.
+I had to follow the tiemline since during spring break I was away for vacation and couldn't work on it as much so I had to have most of it done before break.
 ## Summery